 The combination of the smokey roasted peppers with the acidity from the tomato and white vinegar creates a super flavorful salad that is anything but boring!

-It's the perfect dish to make ahead and enjoy cold with a toasted piece of French bread or any protein you have planned for your next meal.
+It's the perfect dish to make ahead and enjoy cold with a toasted piece of Moroccan bread or any protein you have planned for your next meal.

 This recipe has a pretty simple list of ingredients you may already have in your kitchen!
 Here's what you'll need: